Customize Compact Layouts

 - Tap to open the navigation menu, then tap Contacts .

 - Select the contact you created earlier.

-- Pull down to refresh the record header.
+- Pull down to refresh the record page.

 Ta-dah!
-The contact detail page has a sleek new header.
+The contact record page has some new key details.
 Sure, it’s a minor change.
 But that’s how the customization process works.
 All those little changes add up, and they make a world of difference to mobile users.